roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4200/lora-p2p-mode.md

   caption="Succeeding Messages sent to the other Node" />

-:tada: You have successfully finished your RAK4200 LPWAN Evaluation Board Set Up.
+Congratulations! :tada: You have successfully finished your RAK4200 LPWAN Evaluation Board Set Up.
 You are now ready to develop the coolest project that could potentially change the world.